ferenc-attila/comparegeopackagereaders/README.md

 As a QGIS user, I like to use GeoPackages.
 As a junior Java developer, I  spend much time elaborating to use it simply in my codes.
 Java is not the best software language when you want to develop GIS-based applications.
-All major GIS software (e.g. QGIS, ESRI ArcGIS) use python scripts.
-If you want to use GIS, you have to learn Python.
+All major GIS software (e.g. QGIS, ESRI ArcGIS) use Python scripts.
+GIS experts nowadays use Python to manipulate their datasets.
 Nevertheless, Java is a great language to develop server-side, backend applications, where, sometimes, you have to work with GIS data.
 Sometimes it is worth it to handle GeoPackage effectively in your server.
 In my case, I have to import data from GeoPackage into a PostGIS database regularly.